Boeing E-3 Sentry

 The Boeing E-3 Sentry is an American airborne early warning and control (AEW&C) aircraft developed by Boeing.
 E-3s are commonly known as AWACS (Airborne Warning and Control System).
 Derived from the Boeing 707 airliner, it provides all-weather surveillance, command, control, and communications, and is used by the United States Air Force, NATO, French Air and Space Force, Royal Saudi Air Force and Chilean Air Force.
 The E-3 has a distinctive rotating radar dome (rotodome) above the fuselage.
 Production ended in 1992 after 68 aircraft had been built.

 In the mid-1960s, the U.S. Air Force (USAF) was seeking an aircraft to replace its piston-engined Lockheed EC-121 Warning Star, which had been in service for over a decade.
 After issuing preliminary development contracts to three companies, the USAF picked Boeing to construct two airframes to test Westinghouse Electric's and Hughes's competing radars.
 Both radars used pulse-Doppler technology, with Westinghouse's design emerging as the contract winner.
 Testing on the first production E-3 began in October 1975.

-The first USAF E-3 was delivered in March 1977, and during the next seven years, a total of 34 aircraft were manufactured.
+The first USAF E-3 was delivered in March 1977, and during the next seven years, 34 aircraft were manufactured.
 E-3s were also purchased by NATO (18), the United Kingdom (7), France (4) and Saudi Arabia (5).
-In 1991, when the last aircraft had been delivered, E-3s participated in the Persian Gulf War, playing a crucial role of directing coalition aircraft against Iraqi forces.
+In 1991, when the last aircraft was delivered, E-3s participated in the Persian Gulf War, playing a crucial role in directing coalition aircraft against Iraqi forces.

-The aircraft was also the last of the Boeing 707 derivatives after 34 years of continuous production.
 The aircraft's capabilities have been maintained and enhanced through numerous upgrades.
-In 1996, Westinghouse Electric's Defense & Electronic Systems division was acquired by Northrop Corporation, before being renamed Northrop Grumman Mission Systems, which currently supports the E-3's radar.
-In April 2022, the U.S. Air Force announced that the Boeing E-7 is to replace the E-3 beginning in 2027.
+In 1996, Westinghouse Electric's Defense & Electronic Systems division was acquired by Northrop Corporation and renamed Northrop Grumman Mission Systems; the company supports the E-3's radar.
+In 2026, it was reported the E-3 was expected to remain in US service until 2035.
+The U.S. Air Force had planned to replace the E-3 with the Boeing E-7 Wedgetail, but in 2025 intended instead to use space-based technology including the proposed Golden Dome and the E-2D Advanced Hawkeye.
+This planned cancellation was subsequently reversed in May 2026.